 Information Technology facilitates access for students, staff, and faculty to the resources needed to succeed in their work for the District.
-Specific areas currently include assistance with computer technologies and software planning, evaluation, acquisition, implementation, and support; coordination of efforts among departments' computer facilities and related services to achieve the college's objectives; provision of student access to computer technologies where they are not available in local department areas via the Instructional Computing Interdisciplinary Labs.
+Specific areas currently include assistance with computer technologies and software planning, evaluation, acquisition, implementation, and support; coordination of efforts among departments' computer facilities and related services to achieve the college's objectives; provision of student access to computer technologies where they are not available in local department areas.

-College Strategic College Strategic Plan Information Technology Mission Plan Goals Objectives Alignment I. Support Student Success Support development of the whole student from early college awareness through successful completion of educational and career goals Expand and sustain access by eliminating barriers, expanding strategic outreach efforts, and delivering services effectively through current technologies Increase retention and academic progress through student engagement with: academic and student services, faculty and staff, and campus and community activities Increase the number of students who complete their educational plans and goals Enhance cultural competency to better serve all student populations with a focus on first generation college students and the increasing Latino/a population The mission of the Instructional Computing team is to promote and facilitate access and support for all teachers and learners to computer technologies that enhance the teaching/learning environment.
+College Strategic Plan Goals College Strategic Plan Objectives Information Technology Mission Alignment I. Support Student Success Support development of the whole student from early college awareness through successful completion of educational and career goals Expand and sustain access by eliminating barriers, expanding strategic outreach efforts, and delivering services effectively through current technologies Increase retention and academic progress through student engagement with: academic and student services, faculty and staff, and campus and community activities Increase the number of students who complete their educational plans and goals Enhance cultural competency to better serve all student populations with a focus on first generation college students and the increasing Latino/a population The mission of the Instructional Computing team is to promote and facilitate access and support for all teachers and learners to computer technologies that enhance the teaching/learning environment.
 The mission of the Systems and Programming team is to provide student information systems and College business systems (HR, Payroll, Purchasing, etc.) support to the District.
 The mission of the Network Infrastructure team is to provide the computing platforms, productivity, collaboration and communication tools for the various needs of our College Community; to keep up with the ever-changing educational technology environment; and to maintain the highest possible level of customer support by maintaining high levels of access to the underlying infrastructure on which our systems run.
 II.
-Foster Learning and Academic Excellence

-Foster learning and academic excellence by providing effective programs and services

-- Support and promote teaching excellence across all disciplines - Engage students and spark intellectual curiosity in learner-centered environments - Integrate academic and student support services across the college - Identify and implement responsive instructional practices that increase the learning and success of our diverse students

-Information Technology is dedicated to supporting the Sonoma County Junior College District's Mission.
+Foster Learning and Academic Excellence Foster learning and Support and promote teaching excellence across all disciplines Engage students and spark Information Technology is dedicated to supporting the Sonoma County Junior College District's Mission.
 We will maintain a commitment to service.
-Our focus will be both on supporting the effective integration of technology into the instructional and administrative life of our institution and on keeping campus user technology current and easy to use.
+Our focus will be both on academic excellence by providing intellectual curiosity in learner- centered environments supporting the effective integration of technology into the instructional and administrative life of our institution and on keeping campus effective programs and services Integrate academic and student support services across the college Identify and implement responsive instructional practices that increase the learning and success of our diverse students user technology current and easy to use.
 We will engage in an ongoing dialogue with the campus about needed priorities for service, while at the same time providing leadership in the definition of those needs.
 III.
-Serve our Diverse Communities

-Serve our diverse communities and strengthen our connections through engagement, collaboration, partnerships, innovation, and leadership

-- Identify the educational needs of our changing demographics and develop appropriate and innovative programs and services with a focus on the increasing Latino/a population - Contribute to the richness of our multicultural community by promoting cultural initiatives that complement academics and encourage the advancement and appreciation of the arts - Meet the lifelong educational and career needs of our communities (e.g. seniors, emerging populations, veterans, re-entry students) - Provide relevant career and technical education that meets the needs of the region and sustains economic vitality

-Provide technology access to all of the SRJC community that works for our diverse community.
+Serve our Diverse Communities Serve our diverse communities and strengthen our connections through engagement, collaboration, partnerships, innovation, and leadership Identify the educational needs of our changing demographics and develop appropriate and innovative programs and services with a focus on the increasing Latino/a population Contribute to the richness of our multicultural community by promoting cultural initiatives that complement academics and encourage the advancement and appreciation of the arts Meet the lifelong educational and career needs of our communities (e.g. seniors, emerging populations, veterans, re-entry students) Provide relevant career and technical education that meets the needs of the region and sustains economic vitality Provide technology access to all of the SRJC community that works for our diverse community.